beNative/git-automation/TECHNICAL_MANUAL.md

     -   Acts as a secure bridge between the Renderer and Main processes.
     -   Uses `contextBridge` to expose a safe, limited API (`window.electronAPI`) to the renderer.

-## 3. Data Flow for Tasks
+## 3. State Management and Data Flow

-A key architectural change is the move from global to repository-specific tasks.

-1.  **Storage:** The `repositories` array, which is saved to `localStorage`, is the single source of truth.
-Each `Repository` object in this array now contains a `tasks: Task[]` property.
-2.  **Management:** Tasks are created, updated, and deleted within the `RepoFormModal`.
-This modal maintains a temporary copy of the repository object in its state.
-3.  **Saving:** When the user clicks "Save Repository" in the modal, the entire repository object (including the modified `tasks` array) is passed to the `updateRepository` function, which updates the central state in `App.tsx` and persists it to `localStorage`.
+-   **Primary State:** The root `App.tsx` component manages the entire application state, including the list of repositories, global settings, the active view, and the state of modals and panels.
+-   **Persistence:** The `repositories` array and `globalSettings` object are persisted to `localStorage` on any change, acting as the application's simple database.
+-   **VCS State:** `App.tsx` also holds state for `detailedStatuses` and `branchLists` which are fetched periodically and after tasks complete to keep the UI in sync with the file system.
+-   **Parallel Task Execution:** To support running multiple tasks concurrently, a unique `executionId` is generated for each task run.
+This ID is passed between the renderer and main processes, allowing log output (`task-log`) and completion events (`task-step-end`) to be correctly routed to the appropriate repository and UI components without conflict.

 ## 4. Development Workflow

 1.  **Installation:** Run `npm install` to install all dependencies.
-2.  **Environment Variables:** Create a `.env` file or export `API_KEY` in your shell for any services that require it.
-3.  **Run in Dev Mode:** `npm start`
+2.  **Run in Dev Mode:** `npm start`
     -   This command uses `concurrently` to run `esbuild` in watch mode and launch the Electron app.

 ## 5. Build and Packaging